About the course

 The course comprises:

+Full details of core and optional papers are available on the Faculty of History's course webpage.
 Please note that not every optional subject listed may be on offer every year, depending in part on levels of student demand.
-Full details of core and optional papers available are available on the Faculty of History's course webpage.

 The allocation of graduate supervision is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under some circumstances a supervisor outside the Faculty of History may be nominated.
+Under exceptional circumstances a supervisor may be found outside the Faculty of History.

 An Oxford academic’s pre-application indication of willingness to supervise an enquiring applicant is not a guarantee that the applicant will be offered a place, or that the supervisor in question has capacity in that particular year.